Skip to content

 Use local formulas when:

-As a general rule, if you find yourself copying and pasting the same formula multiple times, it's a strong sign that you should convert it to a global formula.
+As a general rule, if you find yourself copying and pasting the same formula multiple times, it's a strong sign that you should convert it to a project formula.

 Formula management

-In addition to allowing you to re-purpose logic across your project, global formulas give you ability to track their use across specific pages:
+In addition to allowing you to re-purpose logic across your project, project formulas give you the ability to track their use across specific pages:

 Global formula page filter